pro2store/Pro2Store/README.md

 **Step 1:** Install the package file as you would any Joomla package

 **Step 2:** Go to "Extensions >> Manage" and search for "pro2store".
-Make sure all plugins, modules, components and libraries are enabled. the instal script should take care fo this, but please make sure everything installed correctly.
+Make sure all plugins, modules, components and libraries are enabled.
+The instal script should take care fo this, but please make sure everything installed correctly.

 **Step 3:** Set up a shop category and a few articles to get your shop started.
 Do this in the Joomla Article manager

-**Step 4:** set up your templates in Yootheme Pro.
+**Step 4:** Set up your templates in Yootheme Pro.
 Drag and drop the new Pro2Store elements into your templates.

 **Step 5:** Activate your Joomla articles as Pro2store Products.
-Go to the "Pro2Store ACtivation" tab in the article edit.
+Go to the "Pro2Store Activation" tab in the article edit.
 Select "Yes" and save.

 **Step 6:** Add Product data to your products.
 Again this is done in the article manager under the tab "Pro2Store Fields".

 **Step 7:** Set up a currency (you might need to do this earlier in the process... depends what errors are thrown).
 Do this in the Pro2Store component.

 **Step 8:** Go to the Pro2Store component params and set up your values.
+You an set things like empty cart redirects and terms and conditions pages etc here.

 **Step 9:** At the moment I only have Stripe Checkout working for the checkout.
 So go to the Stripe Checkout plugin and enter some test API Keys.